First off, No 1 The Grange is a great gluten free destination because they have GF beer on tap: from our local Bellfield Brewery.

 I chose the special for that evening, which was salt and pepper coley with pea cream, celeriac fondant, peashoots and carrots.
 And you can see why this makes such a good photograph!
 The vibrant colours just leapt off the plate.
 However, the flavours were also good and went well with a side order of buttered potatoes and savoy cabbage, with a lovely mix of creaminess and piquancy.
 The potatoes were good for clearing up the delicious pea cream at the end too.

-Sadly, the chips (and here we go again like a stuck record!) are not GF as are cooked in the same fryer as other things.
-I dream that one day a separate fryer will be standard.
-However, there is enough choice without the fried items to create a great meal out – there’s a good choice of tasty and interesting starters and they do have GF bread.
+Sadly, I was told the chips are not GF as are cooked in the same fryer as other things.
+I have since heard from the pub who say that they DO have a separate fryer – so make sure you ask!
+However, even so, there is enough choice without the fried items to create a great meal out – there’s a good choice of tasty and interesting starters and they do have GF bread.

 Puddings were popular with my gluten loading diners.
 The GF choices were a good sounding rice pudding and some seriously quirky flavoured ice creams, some of which were also vegan.